shyam1494/2DObjectDetection_ThermalCamera/README.md

 Trained the model from scratch without any pretrained models and model parameters were retained .
 I have used the NVIDIA environment which provides 4 TESLA T4 cores.
 Becuase of rescource limitation , can able to train only for 10 epochs .
 EPOCHS : 10

-Results are available in resource folder
+Results are available in results folder